-The LBM solver has the ability to deal with many CAD types and is generally more robust than many solvers in terms of cleanliness of the geometry, where open geometry, poor faces and small faces don’t really matter.
-That said in the odd occasion you have issues or error, if you inspect the geometry and don’t find anything fundamentally wrong, an STL can normally be loaded
+The LBM solver has the ability to deal with many CAD types and is generally more robust than many solvers in terms of cleanliness of the geometry, where open geometry, poor faces, and small faces don’t really matter.
+That said, on the odd occasion you have issues or error, if you inspect the geometry and don’t find anything fundamentally wrong, a *.stl can normally be loaded.

-If the Y+ is much higher than expected, where results are likely to be impacted the user will be warned in the interface:
+If the Y+ is much higher than expected where results are likely to be impacted the user will be warned in the interface as follows:

 This shows a maximum Y+ of 100k which is obviously wrong and needs to be reduced.
-The main methods of doing this are to apply some Reynolds scaling (see section below) or to refine the surface.
-If the surface is already refined to a reasonable level, the scaling is the only option without excessively increasing the cost of your simulation.
+The main methods of doing this involve application of Reynolds scaling (see the section below) or to refine the surface.
+If the surface is already refined to a reasonable level, scaling is the only option without excessively increasing the cost of your simulation.

 K-omega SST Model

-Although K-omega SST model is highly accurate, more accurate models exist, namely LES or Large Eddy Simulation) and DES (Detached Eddy Simulation).
+Although the K-omega SST model is highly accurate, more accurate models exist, namely LES (Large Eddy Simulation) and DES (Detached Eddy Simulation).

-The difference however between DDES and IDDES is that IDDES blends from uRANS to LES in the buffer region which can be approximated to be somewhere between 5 < y+ < 30, whereas the DDES model blends from uRANS to LES in the log-law region 30 < Y+, therefore depending upon the Y+ values of your simulation might make a difference to which model you select.
-For example if your Y+ is around 100, then the DDES model would be better than IDDES, however, if the Y+ is below 5, the IDDES would be more suited.
+The difference between DDES and IDDES is that IDDES blends from uRANS to LES in the buffer region which can be approximated to be somewhere between 5 < Y+ < 30, whereas the DDES model blends from uRANS to LES in the log-law region 30 < Y+.
+Therefore, depending upon the Y+ values of your mesh choose the appropriate DES turbulence model.
+For example, if your Y+ is around 100, then the DDES model would be better, however, if the Y+ is below 5, the IDDES would be more suited than DDES.

 Reynolds Scaling Factor

-It is commonplace to scale down a model physically for wind tunnel testing or to slow down a flow or change other flow parameters.
+It is common to scale down a model physically for wind tunnel testing or to slow down a flow or change other flow parameters.
 Examples of such a requirement include testing a scaled building or a plane in subsonic flows.
-The Reynolds scaling factor can apply this scaling automatically to a full-scale geometry.
+In SimScale, the Reynolds scaling factor (RSF) can apply this scaling automatically to a full-scale geometry.

-Not only is this scaling important in wind tunnels for obvious sizing reasons, but it is also required in the LBM method, where a high Reynolds number will create a thin boundary layer, but a thin boundary layer will also need a finer mesh to compensate.
-Since the LBM requires a lattice where the aspect ratio is 1, a perfect cube, refining to required Y+ values may become expensive, on top of that, if you were to refine to the required level at the surface without scaling, then because of the Courant number is being maintained at a value lower than 1, then the number of time steps required for the same time scale would increase further increasing simulation expense.
+Not only is this scaling important in wind tunnels for obvious sizing reasons, but it is also required in the LBM method, where a high Reynolds number will create a thin boundary layer which will also need a finer mesh to compensate.
+Since the LBM requires a lattice where the aspect ratio is 1, a perfect cube, refining to required Y+ values may become expensive.
+On top of that, if you were to refine to the required level at the surface without scaling, then because the Courant number is being maintained at a value lower than 1, the number of time steps required for the same time scale would increase further increasing the simulation expense.

-The depicted validation case, AIJ Case E, for pedestrian wind comfort is compared to a wind tunnel where the scale of the city is 1:250, therefore a scaling factor is applied of 0.004 could be used, or alternatively, we can use auto meshing where the RSF is applied automatically.
-If dealing with high Reynolds number it is recommended that some literature review is used to understand an acceptable scaling factor for the application, or if in research, choose the matching scale factor to the wind tunnel you are comparing to.
+The depicted validation case, AIJ Case E, for pedestrian wind comfort is compared to a wind tunnel where the scale of the city is 1:250, and a scaling factor of 0.004 could be used, or alternatively, we can use auto meshing where the RSF is applied automatically.
+If dealing with a high Reynolds number it is recommended that some literature review is used to understand an acceptable scaling factor for the application, or if in research, choose the matching scale factor to the wind tunnel you are comparing to.

-The reason for this level of control is that in ordinary OpenFOAM based solvers, usually run in the steady state, and usually on grids sub 20 million, saving the entire results for the final step is no issue.
-However, on the LBM solver, it’s normal to have grids bigger than 100million cells, and what is more, since its transient, results are produced at every timestep.
+Ordinary OpenFOAM based solvers usually run in the steady-state, and usually on grids sub 20 million, so saving the entire results for the final step is no issue.
+However, on the LBM solver, it’s normal to have grids bigger than 100million cells, and since its transient, results are produced at every time step.
 The size of a complete result set is obviously so large that they cannot all realistically be returned.